lukiwieser/natural-disasters-and-climate-change/README.md

 The temperature rises in all regions, with Europe being the most extreme.

 We use temperature anomalies as a measurement for temperature since they are supposedly more representative.
-Temperature anomalies are simply the temperature, but corrected by a baseline, in our case by the Jan 1951 - Dec 1980 average temperature.
+Temperature anomalies are simply the temperature, but corrected by a baseline, in our case by the average temperature from Jan 1951 to Dec 1980.
 Additionally, we smoothed the temperature with lowess.

 ### Correlation of natural disasters and temperature